 At Pyfer Reese, we understand the value of education for all children.
 You know your child’s needs and abilities better than anyone.

-If you believe that your child’s education is being compromised in an unfair or neglectful way, contact one of our team of experienced education law attorneys – Gabriella H. Farhat, Jeffrey C. Murse, and Gerryanne P. Cauler – to keep you apprised of your child’s or student’s rights; always an advocate for proper education for your child or student.
+If you believe that your child’s education is being compromised in an unfair or neglectful way, contact one of our team of experienced education law attorneys – Gabriella H. Farhat and Jeffrey C. Murse – to keep you apprised of your child’s or student’s rights; always an advocate for proper education for your child or student.

 Education law, by definition, is the portion of the law in a state, country or city that specifically governs educational bodies such as public and private schools and universities.
 We handle several legal matters in this area, including: